gilbarbara/codeclimate-stylelint/README.md

 Stylelint is a tool to help you enforce consistent conventions and avoid errors in your stylesheets.
 It can be configured using a [configuration file](http://stylelint.io/user-guide/configuration/).

+### Development

+If you want to test the code for this engine locally, you'll need to install [docker](https://www.docker.com/).

+Build the docker image with docker `docker build -t codeclimate/codeclimate-stylelint .` (You must be inside the project directory to do this)

+To run the tests, cd into `tests/` and run `sh setup.sh`

 ### Installation